mjinkens1/act-blue/SUBMISSION_README.md

 ## 🔍 Testing

-- 100% unit + interaction coverage via Jest and RTL
+- Unit + interaction coverage via Jest and RTL
 - Each component has its own test file covering:
   - Render logic
   - Input interaction